By Richard Hosier TRM – MICC Ltd

 Fire Spread & Flame Retardance

-Electrical cables are frequently blamed by the media and fire authorities as the cause of fires, however it is often not the failure of the cable which starts a fire but the misuse of the cable by frayed or damaged insulation, overloading due to incorrect or insufficient circuit protection, short circuit or over voltage.
+Electrical cables are frequently blamed by the media and fire authorities as to the cause of fires, however, it is often not the failure of the cable which starts a fire but the misuse of the cable by frayed or damaged insulation, overloading due to incorrect or insufficient circuit protection, short circuit or overvoltage.
 These situations can cause high temperatures in the cable conductors or electrical arcing which may heat the cable insulation and any surrounding combustible materials to start a fire.

-Most common flexible cables are made from hydrocarbon based polymers.
+Most common flexible cables are made from hydrocarbon-based polymers.
 These base polymers are not usually flame retardant and have a high calorific value so cable manufacturers add chemicals to make them more suited to electrical cable use.
-Halogens like Chlorine are particularly good additives which help retard flame propagation and don’t significantly impact the dielectric properties of the polymer, so Halogens are used in both cable insulations and in cable sheaths.
-These halogenated polymers (example: PVC) also have a negative side-effect because in fire they will release the halogens as halides which are extremely toxic and when combined with moisture in eyes, nose, mouth and lungs are very irritant.
+Halogens like Chlorine are particularly good additives that help retard flame propagation and don’t significantly impact the dielectric properties of the polymer, so Halogens are used in both cable insulations and in cable sheaths.
+These halogenated polymers (example: PVC) also have a negative side-effect because in the fire they will release the halogens as halides which are extremely toxic and when combined with moisture in the eyes, nose, mouth, and lungs are very irritant.
 Often standard PVC cables may also release large amounts of acrid smoke.

-Often, designers realize the dangers of fire spread, halogens & toxic gasses, plus the smoke releasing from cables in fire so they specify cables to have ‘Halogen Free’ and ‘Flame Retardant’ properties.
-In these cases cable manufacturers need to use other non-halogenated materials, mostly with flame retarding fillers like alumina-trihydrate (ATH).
+Often, designers realize the dangers of fire spread, halogens & toxic gasses, plus the smoke releasing from cables in the fire so they specify cables to have ‘Halogen Free’ and ‘Flame Retardant’ properties.
+In these cases, cable manufacturers need to use other non-halogenated materials, mostly with flame retarding fillers like alumina-trihydrate (ATH).
 While effective in retarding flame propagation, these fillers often negatively affect the polymer by reducing dielectric performance or affecting mechanical & water resistance.
-For this reason additives like ATH are mostly used only in cable jackets.
-Halogen Free Flame Retardant cables often use a more pure polymer like Polyethylene (PE or XLPE) or EPR for the insulation which has good electric and mechanical properties but may not be very flame retardant.
+For this reason, additives like ATH are mostly used only in cable jackets.
+Halogen-Free Flame Retardant cables often use a more pure polymer like Polyethylene (PE or XLPE) or EPR for the insulation which has good electric and mechanical properties but may not be very flame retardant.

 Fire Propagation performance